The Missile Technology Control Regime

 The MTCR rests on adherence to common export policy guidelines (the MTCR Guidelines) applied to an integral common list of controlled items (the MTCR Equipment, Software and Technology Annex).
 All MTCR decisions are taken by consensus, and MTCR partners regularly exchange information about relevant national export licensing issues.

 National export licensing measures on these technologies make the task of countries seeking to achieve capability to acquire and produce unmanned means of WMD delivery much more difficult.
 As a result, many countries, including all MTCR partners, have chosen voluntarily to introduce export licensing measures on rocket and other unmanned air vehicle delivery systems or related equipment, material and technology.

-The current Chairman of the Regime is Ambassador Jörg Ranau of Germany.
+The current Chairman of the Regime is Ambassador Carlo Trezza of Italy.

 The Frequently Asked Questions (FAQ) page provides additional information about the MTCR.